mikependon/RepoDB/RepoDb.Docs/Coding Standards.md

 	});
 	```

 **Reason**: The author preferred the lowest level implementation as always for performance purposes.

 ## Coding Styles

-1. Always open and close the conditional statements with curly-brackets.
+#### Always open and close the conditional statements with curly-brackets

 - Like this:

 	```csharp
 	if (true)